Using .ui files from Designer or QtCreator with QUiLoader and pyside6-uic

 tool_tip=TOOLTIP, xml=DOM_XML)

-QPyDesignerCustomWidgetCollection provides an implementation of QDesignerCustomWidgetCollectionInterface exposing custom widgets to Qt Designer with static convenience functions for registering types or adding instances of QDesignerCustomWidgetInterface .
+QPyDesignerCustomWidgetCollection provides an implementation of QDesignerCustomWidgetCollectionInterface exposing custom widgets to Qt Widgets Designer with static convenience functions for registering types or adding instances of QDesignerCustomWidgetInterface .

-The function registerCustomWidget() is used to register a widget type with Qt Designer.
+The function registerCustomWidget() is used to register a widget type with Qt Widgets Designer.
 In the simple case, it can be used like QUiLoader.registerCustomWidget().
 It takes the custom widget type and some optional keyword arguments passing values that correspond to the getters of QDesignerCustomWidgetInterface :

-When launching Qt Designer via its launcher pyside6-designer, the custom widget should be visible in the widget box.
+When launching Qt Widgets Designer via its launcher pyside6-designer, the custom widget should be visible in the widget box.

 For advanced usage, it is also possible to pass the function an implementation of the class QDesignerCustomWidgetInterface instead of the type to addCustomWidget().
 This is shown in taskmenuextension example, where a custom context menu is registered for the custom widget.
 The example is a port of the corresponding C++ Task Menu Extension Example .

-Troubleshooting the Qt Designer Plugin#
+Troubleshooting the Qt Widgets Designer Plugin

 • The menu item Help/About Plugin brings up a dialog showing the plugins found and potential load error messages.